guanw88/Admission/README.md

 * Event creation
   * Promote your event through unique event pages.
 Showcase your event with pictures and a custom description.
   * Google Map integration.
-  * Support for multiple time zones and daylight savings time.
+  * Automatic conversion to Pacific Time, with support for daylight savings time.

 * Ticketing, event discovery, and saved events coming soon!